How to keep dust off your houseplants

 A feather duster is a quick and easy way to remove dust from large plants with a lot of leaves, such as a fiddle leaf fig or rubber plant.

-Use a Soft-Bristled Brush
+Use a soft-bristled brush

 For plants with small leaves or hard-to-reach areas, you can use a soft-bristled brush to remove dust.
 A small paintbrush or toothbrush works well for this purpose.

 Simply gently brush each leaf to remove any dust.
 You can also use a soft-bristled brush to clean any crevices or tight spaces on the plant.
+This method is particularly effective for plants with intricate leaf structures, such as ferns or succulents.
+The soft bristles ensure that the leaves and stems are not damaged while cleaning.

-Use a Handheld Vacuum
+Use a handheld vacuum

 For plants with thick foliage or hard-to-reach areas, a handheld vacuum can be an effective way to remove dust.